DanielDorante/AgDesk/README.md

 Then click the + symbol and "Add virtual device" then select the Pixel8a -> Next -> Finish

 Then Press "Shift+F10" to launch build and launch the Emulator

+## API LINK

+If both of these are running on the same device the android emulator will be able to find the endpoint.
+Otherwith see NetworkRepository.kt to change the Url if hosting the endpoint elsewhere